 These bowls are bursting with flavor!
 You don't want to miss each step for the perfect copycat dish.

-- Chiptole Fajita Veggies- Red onion and green peppers sliced and tossed with fajita seasoning and sauteed to perfection.
+- Fajita Veggies- Red onion and green peppers sliced and tossed with fajita seasoning and sauteed to perfection.

 - Chipotle Chicken- Perfectly seasoned, make sure to give your chicken plenty of time to marinate for the ultimate flavor.